Back to school means a change in routine for many families.

-What we want you to think about is putting some priority on your marriage as part of getting back into routine.
+What we want you to think about is putting some priority on your marriage as part of getting back into the routine.

 Healthy Marriage Routines

-Here’s some ideas for you to consider on a daily, weekly, monthly and annual basis.
+Here are some ideas for you to consider on a daily, weekly, monthly and annual basis.

 - Make sure you have a ritual of greetings and departures (take time for a good hug and a kiss when you are separating or reuniting as you go about your daily schedules)